ngregorich/term19/README.md

 1. Run ```npm start``` to run the application
 1. *Optionally* run ```electron packager .``` to bundle the Electron application

+### Known issues

+The code has a number of TODO items which include include:

+- Testing on and packaging for macOS and Linux
+- Adding a loopback serial port for demo and debug
+- Adding tests
+- Storing each logged run as with a name in log-date-run.csv format
+- Supporting window resizing
+- *Possibly* supporting data frame sizes other than 8 bits
+- *Possibly* supporting parity bits
+- *Possibly* supporting stop bit sizes other than 1 bit
+- *Possibly* supporting color customization

 ### Contributing

 Bug reports and pull requests are welcome.